sswahn/social/README.md

 ```

 ### Avatar
-The Avatar component displays user avatars or profile images.
-Has built in default when no image is provided.
+The Avatar component displays user avatars and has a built in default when no image is provided.
 ```javascript
 <Avatar
   className="custom-avatar"